colt005/tweetzo2/README.md

 # Tweetzo

-An application to read and check news from Twitter news and verified accounts.
+An application to read and check news from Twitter verified accounts.
 It uses the Twitter API to fetch tweets and trends and also the News API to fetch and display News.

 ## Getting Started